 Prioritization & Ideation 📊

-Based on the study findings, I created user stories to help the team prioritize tasks.
+After the data analysis, I created user stories for each insight to help the team prioritize tasks.
 These were ranked by issue frequency, importance from a UX POV, and the effort required for development.

 Research Impact 🏆